shirshitrit/MovieData/README.md

 - `README.md` – Project documentation (this file)
 - `MovieData.xlsx` – Raw dataset for analysis
-- `Screenshots/` – Folder containing key visualizations
+- `MoviesDataDashboard.xlsx` – Dashboard created with Excel
+- `.png` files- are screenshots of key visualisations